 Women in Film and Media Colorado (WIFMCO) is a volunteer-run, non-profit organization that actively provides networking, educational and social opportunities for women film and mediamakers in Colorado.
 We offer creative and professional support to our members through monthly events, panels and workshops, co-presentations, an annual short film showcase and an active online community.
 We work with film, television, and media organizations and businesses that unite, educate and empower women mediamakers.
 Whether you are just launching your professional career or you are an established professional in the field, WIFMCO is an invaluable social and professional network of Colorado women in film and media.

-WIFMCO is an emerging chapter of Women in Film and Television International (WIFTI), a global network of women working in film, television and other media, dedicated to advancing the professional development and achievement of women in the entertainment industry.
+WIFMCO is a chapter of Women in Film and Television International (WIFTI), a global network of women working in film, television and other media, dedicated to advancing the professional development and achievement of women in the entertainment industry.
 With over 10,000 members, WIFTI provides valuable resources to members ranging from grants to educational opportunities, networking and finishing funds.

 My experience thus far has fulfilled and fueled my passion for working with women by bringing us together to learn, and laugh.
 As a member of the board, I can continue to co-organize panels, as well as capitalize on the synergy following events by talking with potential members, and also serve as a conduit between programming and marketing to assist with the timely delivery of marketing assets.